How should my weekly exercise schedule look like?

 When we look can those words, we can quite easily team them up with an exercise style or two.
 For example, the term ‘flexibility is commonly linked with Pilates or Yoga because these forms of exercise are known for promoting this particular aspect of fitness.
 And ‘Cardiovascular’ and ‘Motor fitness’ can be linked with Aerobics because Aerobics is famously known for focusing on the cardiovascular system and coordination.
 And so on.

 It terms of how much we need to focus on each of these components is very individual to each person.
-Your physical fitness can also be impacted for better or worse by other health factors.
+Other health factors can also impact your physical fitness for better or worse.
 So it’s vital to understand that one person’s weekly workout schedule, could and most likely should look different to another’s.
 It’s also good to understand that motor skills also have a subcategory of their own!
 (That’s right, a category, in a category, in a category!).

 Skill Related Fitness